smhassanerfani/si2022/tauraat/README.md

 [HYDRoSWOT](https://www.sciencebase.gov/catalog/item/57435ae5e4b07e28b660af55)
 – HYDRoacoustic dataset in support of Surface Water Oceanographic Topography.
-TAURAAT includes 10050 site stations (out of 10081 sites represented by HYDRoSWOT), and aggregates channel and flow data collected from the USGS stream gaging station (Surface-water: Field measurements) network and includes 2,802,532 records of all different types of USGS field measurements methods (Table 1).
+TAURAAT includes 10050 site stations (out of 10081 sites represented by HYDRoSWOT), and aggregates channel geometry and characteristics of stream flow collected from the USGS stream gaging station (Surface-water: Field measurements) network and includes 2,802,532 records of all different types of USGS field measurements methods (Table 1).
 The time span of the records starts from `1845-05-05 14:00:00` to `2022-10-24 12:58:01`.
-Among all records, 11,876 instances do not include any kinds of field measurements.

 Table 1.
 The different types of USGS field measurements methods.